jschuh/klipper-macros/README.md

 > **Note:** I'd advise against adding the auto-update entries to Moonraker until
 > you have everything working well, because it can make uninstallation a bit
-> harder due to how Moonraker's autoupdate behavior.
+> harder due to Moonraker's autoupdate behavior.

 ## Removal